VERALLIA DESIGN AWARDS 2022

-Nonetheless, Verallia may be interested in acquiring the copyrights held by the participants concerning the designs produced within the context of the contest, whether these are prizewinning designs or not.
+However, Verallia may be interested in acquiring the economic rights held by the participants on the creations created within the framework of the contest, whether these creations have been awarded or not.

-In this case, Verallia will approach the participants concerned to discuss, in good faith, the conditions of a transfer of these copyrights.
+In this case, Verallia will contact the participants concerned to discuss, in good faith, the conditions of a transfer of these economic rights.

-Verallia wishes to indicate, as of now, the conditions that will apply to any potential transfer of rights.
+Verallia would like to already indicate the conditions that will apply to a possible transfer of rights.

 – Copyright will be assigned for all countries and for the entire term of protection of intellectual property rights.

-– The remuneration for this sale, excluding the Decor Special Price, will be between 2000 and 5000 Euros.
-The amount will be fixed taking into account in particular the innovative and original nature of the project, as well as its complexity of development.
+– The remuneration of this assignment will be between 2000 and 5000 Euros.
+The amount will be fixed taking into account the innovative and original nature of the project, as well as its development complexity.

-– In case of development of the project, Verallia will propose to the original authors of the project to participate in the different phases of its development.
-It seems important to remind the authors that a project can not be developed solely on the basis of the elements submitted in the framework of the competition.
-Analysis, study and testing are essential to adapt a project to the industrial realities of the glass world.
+– In case of project development, Verallia will propose to the authors at the origin of the project to participate in the different phases of its development.
+It seems important to us to remind the authors that a project cannot be developed on the sole basis of the elements submitted in the framework of the competition.
+Analysis, study and test work are essential in order to adapt a project to the industrial realities of the glass world.